 Too much of the time, underwear is an overlooked part of the wardrobe.
 Relegated to the backs of dark dresser drawers and thoughtlessly shuffled on every morning, it suffers from neglect: Maybe you’re stuck in a rut, busy with life or spending money elsewhere.
 It happens.
-But, refreshing your underwear is as important as buying a new toothbrush.
-What’s more, the new set provides comfortability and looks quite good (especially compared to those you've owned for the better part of a decade).
+But refreshing your underwear is as important as buying a new electric toothbrush.
+What’s more, the new set provides comfort and looks quite good (especially compared to those you've owned for the better part of a decade).
 Switching them out will make you feel better, too.
 I promise.

-Ready fo that refresh?
+Ready for that refresh?
 Here's an important tip: Just because you're swapping out old pairs doesn't mean you need to replace them with the same style from the same brand.
-There are numerous styles and countless options available in fabrics like cotton, merino wool and high-performance synthetics out there, from brands both new and old.
-But, before you begin comparing things like stretchiness, softness, and shape, learn the basic styles first, because it's easy to call one pair one thing when it's really something else: aka when you broadly call a style boxers when they're actually boxer briefs.
+There are numerous styles and countless options available in fabrics like cotton, merino wool and high-performance synthetics out there from brands both new and old.
+But, before you begin comparing things like stretchiness, softness, and shape, learn the basic styles first because it's easy to call one pair one thing when it's really something else: aka when you broadly call a style boxers when they're actually boxer briefs.